New standards for PV modules fully in force after 31 March 2025

 Since August 2023, the Clean Energy Council has been notifying the industry of the upcoming standards change to approved PV modules.

-Manufacturers, installers, retailers and those involved in the provision of PV modules in Australia should read the information below to ensure they’re using approved panels.
+Manufacturers, installers, retailers and those involved in the provision of PV modules in Australia should read the information below to ensure they’re prepared.

 What you need to do